Intrinsic Value Calculator Icon $

 Entering the User Assumptions

-• Use the first four sliders to input your 10 year assumptions for annual revenue growth, net profit margin, cash conversion ratio (free cash flow to net profit ratio) and the terminal P/E ratio in 10 years time.
-These assumptions are used to estimate the net profits and free cash flows for the next 10 years and the terminal value in 10 years time.
+• Use the first four sliders to input your 10-year assumptions for annual revenue growth, net profit margin, cash conversion ratio (free cash flow to net profit ratio), and the terminal P/E ratio in 10 years.
+These assumptions are used to estimate net profits and free cash flows for the next 10 years and the terminal value in 10 years.

-• You may consult the historical tables and charts on the right side of the dashboard as a guide for your assumptions.
+• Consult the historical tables and charts on the right side of the dashboard as a guide for your assumptions.

-• Refer to the Implied Growth Rates table to understand how your assumptions impact the growth rate for net profit and free cash flow over the next 10 years.
-You may adjust your assumptions until you achieve the desired growth rates.
+• Use the Implied Growth Rates table to see what your assumptions imply for the net profit and free cash flow growth rate over the next 10 years.
+Adjust your assumptions until you achieve your desired growth rates.

-• Compare your Implied Growth Rates to the Actual Historical Growth Rates shown in the bar charts below.
-The red line in the bar chart represents the Implied Growth Rate based on your assumptions.
-You may adjust your user assumptions based on this comparison.
+• Compare your Implied Growth Rates to the Actual Historical Growth Rates in the bar charts below.
+The red line in the bar chart represents your assumed Implied Growth Rate.
+Adjust your assumptions as needed.

-• Past financial performance does not necessarily predict future performance, so be conservative with your assumptions and research the business thoroughly.
-It is recommended that you read the annual reports.
+• Past performance doesn’t guarantee future performance, so be conservative with your assumptions.
+Research the business thoroughly, and consider reviewing its annual reports.

 Intrinsic Value Calculator